 You have to look at a larger picture than just workouts per week because there are many factors that go into a good workout program.

 If time is not an issue at all, and if you are able to schedule more workouts without negatively interfering with your recovery and stick with it, then research suggests that training more could be better for muscle growth.

-But it turns out, doing 4 or 5 workouts per week is actually hard for many people and getting sufficient recovery will become much more of an issue.
+But it turns out, doing 4 or 5 workouts per week is actually hard for many people and getting sufficient recovery can potentially become an issue.